 The following was created in partnership with Royal Caribbean.
 Check out the new sound of adventure on board their newest ship, Symphony of the Seas, sailing from Miami starting this November.
 Come Seek the Royal Caribbean.

 Roatán, Honduras, a 31-mile-long, 5-mile-wide dollop of sand and forest off the northern coast of Honduras ticks all the boxes of a quintessential island paradise.
 Palm-fringed beaches?
 Check.
 Exotic animals?
 Check.
 Laid-back restaurants, tropical drinks, and freshly caught seafood?
 Check, check, and check.
 From the lively streets of the West End to the formerly pirate-infested coves of the pristine eastern shores, this Honduran hotspot offers a diverse array of activities that are sure to satisfy all types of families.

 Royal Caribbean’s Symphony of the Seas stops here for just this reason.
-Not only is it the world’s largest cruise ship, with its 18 decks, dozens of restaurants, and the tallest slide at sea, but also bring families to bucket-list tropical destinations like Roatán.
+Not only is it the world’s largest cruise ship, with its 18 decks, dozens of restaurants, and the tallest slide at sea, it also bring families to bucket-list tropical destinations like Roatán.
 So what should your family do while docked here?
-Sit back, enjoy a round of mini golf on deck 15, and read up for what to do while docked at this tropical paradise.
+Sit back, enjoy a round of mini golf on deck 15, and read up on what to do in this tropical paradise.